We also have a policy on management of credit-reporting information which is available here.

 - destroy or permanently de-identify the information if it is no longer needed for any purpose.

-When you visit our website, we or agencies on our behalf and our internet service provider may monitor and make a record of your visit and log “clickstream data” for statistical purposes, such as your server’s IP address.
+When you visit our website, we or agencies on our behalf and our internet service provider may monitor and make a record of your visit and log “clickstream data”, such as your server’s IP address, for statistical purposes.

 How to access and amend personal information